 Click here for more information about how to enter, including the brief and entry rules.

-Competition inspired by Samsung's Eco-Packaging
+Competition inspired by Samsung's Eco-Package concept

 The packaging is part of Samsung's ongoing efforts to make its business more sustainable, which it set out in a report last year, by making its components and manufacturing more environmentally friendly, and reducing greenhouse emissions and other waste.